 Lindsay said that city governments would have to enlist the support of the people to prevent violence.
-In Harlem, "They helped because they trusted us and it took long months of work to creat that trust.'
+In Harlem, "They helped because they trusted us and it took long months of work to creat that trust."

-promise of a change was enough, Lindsay said.
+The mayor said that the help of the young people must be enlisted in order to support the efforts.
+Young people must be placed "in positions of responpromise of a change was enough, Lindsay said.
 "Today the promise is not enough for the young.
 They want change now.
-They have seen what lies outside the ghetto and they want in: they want the same chance that everyone else has.'
+They have seen what lies outside the ghetto and they want in: they want the same chance that everyone else has."